wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Ministry of Transport (Part 14), the Ministry for Primary Industries (Part 19), and Land Information New Zealand.
+This Act is administered by the Ministry for Primary Industries (Part 19) and Land Information New Zealand.

 ---